letakeane/gridpractice/module-4/challenges/js/carousel.md

 ![Carousel](https://github.com/turingschool/front-end-keys/blob/master/assets/img/module-4/challenges/js/carousel.gif?raw=true)

-### Base Expectations:
+### Phase I:

 * **When clicking the right arrow:** the current image should slide out to the left, and the next image should slide in from the right
 * **When clicking the left arrow:** the current image should slide out to the right, and the previous image should slide in from the left
+* When I reach the end of the slide show, hide the right arrow
+* When I reach the beginning of the slide show, hide the left arrow
-* Try using only CSS for the slide animation; use jQuery for click handling and current slide detection
+* Try using only CSS3 for the slide animation; use jQuery for the click handling and current slide detection

-### Extensions:
+### Phase II:

 * Images should slide in an infinite loop
 * Images should automatically slide every 5 seconds